-A number of states have taken steps to expand the rights of survivors of childhood sexual abuse and assault, and North Carolina joined those ranks in 2019 with passage of the SAFE Child Act.
+A number of states have taken steps to expand the rights of survivors of childhood sexual abuse and assault.
+North Carolina joined the ranks in 2019 with the passage of the "Sexual Assault Fast Reporting and Enforcement Act" (SAFE Child Act).

 In this article, we'll take a look at a few key sections of the SAFE Child Act, including: